matheusdoedev/digital-garden/Computer-Science/Topics/Git/10_git-branching.md

 - The Git branch command only _created_ a new branch - it didn't switch to that branch.

-- To se where the HEAD pointer is:
+- To see where the HEAD pointer is:

 ```zsh
 $ git log --oneline --decorate